 Train time: ~50 minutes

-Heidelberg is one of the most popular day trips from Frankfurt, and for a reason.
+A visit to Heidelberg is one of the most popular day trips from Frankfurt, and for a reason.
 It has everything: a majestic ruined castle on a hill, cobblestone streets, riverside views, and a buzzing student vibe that keeps things lively.

 Start your day by heading straight to Heidelberg Castle—you can take the funicular up and enjoy sweeping views of the town below.
-The castle itself is partly in ruins, but I guess that just adds to its charm.
+The castle itself is partly in ruins, but I think that just adds to its charm.
 Afterward, stroll through the Altstadt (Old Town), pop into cute little shops, grab a snack at a bakery, and maybe even stop for coffee near the Church of the Holy Spirit.
 If you have some energy left, walk the Philosophenweg (Philosopher’s Way) for one of the prettiest views of the city.
-It’s the kind of place that feels like a fairytale, minus the clichés.
+It’s the kind of place that feels like a fairytale, but without the clichés.

 Mainz